dianathreis/dianathreis.github.io/essays/ask-smarter.md

 ## Smart Questions: The Secret Sauce to a Great Learning Environment

 On the contrary, smart questions are great to help others and create an inclusive and efficient learning environment.
 In my smart question example [here](https://stackoverflow.com/questions/14220321/how-do-i-return-the-response-from-an-asynchronous-call), you can see that there’s a lot of helpful discussions going on in the comments that support learning and understanding of the issue at hand.
-The asker also included how they went about coding it and gave enough information.
+The indivudal asked how to return the response from an asychronous call, and also included how they went about coding it and gave enough information.
 In addition, the many upvotes/popularity of the post will definitely help someone who might have the same question in the future.

 <p align="center">
   <img width="500" height="550" src="https://github.com/user-attachments/assets/381f2e98-e6d7-49eb-84f1-cd279c85c2c3" >